MOE SEXUALITY EDUCATION IN SCHOOLS

-8. Parents may opt their children out of Growing Years, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.
+10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

-9. Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
+11. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable here.
-A hardcopy of the form, duly completed and signed, is to be submitted to the form teacher by 30/01/2019.
+The completed form is to be submitted by 25/01/2021.

-10. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+12. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable here.
-A hardcopy of the form, duly completed and signed, is to be submitted to the form teacher by 30/01/2019.
+The completed form is to be submitted by 25/01/2021.

-11. Parents can contact Mrs Joyce Yeo, HOD Character and Citizenship at 64543722 for discussion or to seek clarification about the school’s sexuality education programme.
+13. Parents can contact the school at 64543722 for discussion or to seek clarification about the school’s sexuality education programme.